horietakehiro/aws-cdk-utul/README.md

    </a>
 </p>

-**aws-cdk-utul(unit test utility library) makes it faster, more efficient, and less mistaken for you to code AWS CDK unit tests.**
+**aws-cdk-utul(unit test utility library) makes it faster, more efficient with less mistakes for you to code AWS CDK unit tests.**

 ---